Chronic Pain Management Strategies Through Physical Therapy

 Common Conditions Causing Persistent Pain

 Several conditions lead to chronic pain that physical therapy can help manage.
 Low back pain frequently results from muscle imbalances, disc problems, or arthritis.
 Back and neck pain often stem from poor posture, muscle weakness, or spinal issues.
 Joint pain from arthritis causes stiffness and reduced mobility.
 Fibromyalgia creates widespread musculoskeletal pain throughout the body.
-Nerve pain (neuropathy) produces burning, tingling sensations that disrupt daily function.
+Nerve pain (neuropathy) or sciatic pain produces burning, tingling sensations that disrupt daily function.
 Post-surgical pain sometimes persists long after expected recovery time.
 Physical therapy addresses each condition with specific rehabilitation techniques tailored to individual needs.

 Physical Therapy Approaches to Pain Management